Antori91/Home_Automation/README.md

      - Scripts: copy again all the (modified) scripts and setup again Crontab
   -  Install the Cluster feature :
      - Copy the cluster scripts (nodejs and shell) to the backup server
-     - update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
+     - Update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
      - Setup Crontab to run it at boot
   - Install the Alarm scripts (nodejs and shell) in the dedicated Alarm server
-  - Setup ESP8266
+  - Setup all the ESP8266:
-     - Using Arduino IDE:
+     - Using Arduino IDE (Files/Preferences/Additional Board Manager set to http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json)
-         - update WiFi_OTA_MQTT_SecretKeys.h according to the environment
+         - Update WiFi_OTA_MQTT_SecretKeys.h according to the environment
-         - update pubsub.h
+         - Update pubsub.h
-         - update heaters repository from lines 130 to 166 of iot_ESP8266_AC712.ino file
+         - Update heaters repository from lines 130 to 166 of iot_ESP8266_AC712.ino file
-         - update lighting repository and various parameters from lines 36 to 74 of iot_ESP8266_GM43.ino file
+         - Update lighting repository and various parameters from lines 36 to 74 of iot_ESP8266_GM43.ino file
-         - update temperature sensors repository and various parameters from lines 57 to 62 of iot_ESP8266_DHT22.ino file
+         - Update temperature sensors repository and various parameters from lines 57 to 62 of iot_ESP8266_DHT22.ino file
          - Compile the sketches and flash the ESP8266
      - Install the ESP8266 and connect them to the devices (heaters, hot water tank, lighting relays)
   - Arrived here, time to play with Domoticz...Enter for the main and backup Domoticz instances the heating schedules per heating zone.
 For the backup server, I've entered schedules to send every hour a command to start all heating zones.
 In my environment, there is no synchronization between the heating schedules of the main and backup servers.
 To start or stop a heating zone at a given hour, you have to enter in Timers of Heating Schedule/Start or Heating Schedule/Stop devices the command ON on Time for the level corresponding to the heating zone